bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # result &lt;( bes fixlet, bes computer )&gt; : bes fixlet result

 Returns a Fixlet result for the given computer and Fixlet.
-This command is a variant of other result inspectors, such as `result from &lt;bes computer&gt; of &lt;bes fixlet&gt;`.
+This command is a variant of other result inspectors, such as "result from &lt;bes computer&gt; of &lt;bes fixlet&gt;".

 {% qna %}
 Q: exists result (bes fixlet whose (name of it = "Install Chrome"), bes computer whose (id of it = 2746378))